-The Lord spoke to Moses, saying: Speak to Aaron and say to him: “When you light the lamps, the seven lamps shall cast their light toward the face of the menorah (Vayikra 8:1-2)”
+“The Lord spoke to Moses, saying: Speak to Aaron and say to him: ‘When you light the lamps, the seven lamps shall cast their light toward the face of the menorah.’”
+(Bamidbar 8:1-2)

 The Midrash (Midrash Rabbah 15:8) provides a beautiful insight:

-“There was a great king who often travelled to the small towns of his kingdom to meet his subjects.
-One of these journeys brought him to the town of his closet childhood friend.
-The king sent a message to his friend asking if he could join him in his home for a meal.
+“There was a great king who often travelled to the small hamlets of his kingdom to meet his subjects.
+One of these journeys brought him to the town of his closest childhood friend.
+The king sent a message to his friend requesting if he could join him in his home for a meal.
 The friend, a common farmer was excited for the great honor of hosting the king and began the frenetic preparations.
-The much-anticipated day arrived and the simple farmer had set the table with his finest dishes, and flatware.
+The much-anticipated day arrived, and the simple farmer had set the table with his finest dishes, and flatware.
 There were main dishes, side dishes and delicious deserts.
 The farmer looked at the table and was eager to greet the king.
 The trumpets sounded and the royal coach arrived.
-As the door of the carriage opened, the trumpets blasted again and a small army of attendants and servants entered the home of the farmer.
+As the door of the carriage opened, the trumpets blasted again, and a small army of attendants and servants entered the home of the farmer.
 The servants were dressed in the finest clothing and were carrying golden torches to light the way for their beloved king.
 Upon seeing all the pomp and wealth the farmer became embarrassed of his meager possessions.
 The table that a few minutes earlier had looked so beautiful and regal now looked so simple and quaint.
 The farmer began to feel inadequate and unprepared.
 ‘How can I serve the king on my simple dishes?
 How can I feed him my “commoner” food?’
-The farmer began to clear the table, quickly putting away the dishes before the king entered the home.
+The farmer began to clear the table, quickly putting everything away before the king entered the home.
 Just as he finished the king entered.
-‘Didn’t you remember I was to join you for a meal?’ the king asked as he looked at the empty table.
-‘Of course, your majesty, but as I saw the great display of wealth I thought it would be more fitting if we would dine on your dishes and have your cooks prepare the meal.’
-‘My dear friend,’ the king remarked, ‘I am here because I want to dine with you, in your home, at your table with your food.
+‘Didn’t you remember I was to join you for a meal?’
+The king asked as he looked at the empty table.
+‘Of course, your majesty, but as I saw the great display of wealth, I thought it would be more fitting if we would dine on your dishes and have your cooks prepare the meal.’
+‘My dear friend, the king remarked, I am here because I want to dine with you, in your home, at your table with your food.
 I knew that whatever you would prepare would be with love and attention.
-I felt closer to you even before my arrival because I know who much effort you must be putting in to prepare for our short time together.
-We will not use my dishes, nor will my cooks prepare my favorite dishes.
-Tonight, I choose to dine with you, eat your food and reside in your home.’
+While travelling to your home I began to feel closer to you because I knew how much effort you were expending to prepare for our short time together.
+We will not use my dishes, nor will my cooks prepare my favorite dishes, tonight I choose to dine with you, eat your food and reside in your home.’